devilry/devilry-django/not_for_deploy/docs/user/student_groups.rst

 1. Log in to Devilry.
 2. Select the *Student* role on the frontpage.
-3. Select *Active semester* in the *Navigate* section at the bottom of the page.
+3. Select the assignment.
-4. Select the assignment.
+4. Select *Project group* in the list on the left.
-5. You should have a *Group members* section in the top of the left hand column with the current group members, and an *Invite students to the group* link.
-   Click the link.
-6. Use the wizard to send an invite.
+5. It will say *Invite someone to join your group?* at the top of the page.
+Under you can select the student you want to invite to your group, and send an invite.
 Other students will get their invite via email, and they can accept or decline the invite.
    You can delete an unanswered invite.
+   If any, your group members will be in the list *Project group members* at the bottom of the page.

 .. warning::